Tayla Vlaeminck: Professional career

 In November 2018, she was named in the Melbourne Renegades' squad for the 2018–19 Women's Big Bash League season.
 In April 2019, Cricket Australia awarded her with a contract with the National Performance Squad ahead of the 2019–20 season.
 In June 2019, Cricket Australia named her in Australia's team for their tour to England to contest the Women's Ashes.
 She made her Test debut for Australia against England women on 18 July 2019.
 In January 2020, she was named in Australia's squad for the 2020 ICC Women's T20 World Cup in Australia.
 However, the following month, she was ruled out of the tournament, after suffering a stress injury of her right foot.

 In April 2020, Cricket Australia awarded Vlaeminck with a central contract ahead of the 2020–21 season.
 In January 2022, Vlaeminck was named in Australia's squad for their series against England to contest the Women's Ashes.
 Vlaeminck played the first match in the series against England, before suffering another stress fracture leading up the 2022 Women's Cricket World Cup.
 The injury caused her to miss both the World Cup and the Ashes.

+In June 2023, eighteen months after her last international match, she was selected to play for Australia A against England A, for their series along the Women's Ashes.
+She played four matches, taking a wicket in each, before picking up a left shoulder injury in the last 50-over match.
+She was later ruled out of the 2023–24 Women's Big Bash League.

+She was named in the Australia squad for the 2024 ICC Women's T20 World Cup but suffered a shoulder injury in the group match against Pakistan and was ruled out of the rest of the tournament.